Contents - Click a link to skip to the section you want to read

 Going vegan and sticking to a whole-food, plant-based diet doesn’t mean that there is no room for snacking, either.
 It’s simply that your choice of snack will be different.

-Whether that’s a bag of nuts, raisins or something you’ve put together yourself, the fact remains that you need never be hungry as a vegan.
+Whether that’s a bag of nuts, raisins or a plant-based snack you’ve put together yourself, the fact remains that you need never be hungry as a vegan.

 FACT: Providing you are drinking enough water and eating at regular intervals throughout the day, there is absolutely no reason why you should feel any hungrier on a vegan diet than one that includes animal products.

 Be sure to get enough healthy fats from sources such as nuts, seeds and avocados along with plenty of high fibre foods and you’ll feel perfectly satisfied all day long.